leventkaragol/libcpp-crypto/README.md

 ## How to use?
 (Symmetric Encryption with AES)

-To encrypt and decrypt the given text with AES-256, all you need to do is call the static **"encryptWithAES"** and **"decryptWithAES"** methods with a key you choose for encryption.
+To encrypt and decrypt the given text with AES-256, all you need to do is call the **"encryptWithAES"** and **"decryptWithAES"** functions with a key you choose for encryption.

 ```cpp
 #include "libcpp-crypto.hpp"